aescuredo77/Pic_Motor_encoder/README.md

 # Pic_Motor_encoder
 The  I2C ServoMotor can serve different purposes, for example, like servo that we need positioning and hold, while the diffrobot we are interested in speed.
-For this reason and everything that the program is going to be very similar we will have to make different versions.

 ![](./Electronics/pictures/detail_servo_00.png)